Vietnam.vn - Nền tảng quảng bá Việt Nam

 - Anal fissure.

-- Malnutrition: Diarrhea, abdominal pain and cramps can cause the patient to lose appetite or the intestines to not absorb enough nutrients, leading to symptoms of iron deficiency anemia or vitamin B12 deficiency.
+- Malnutrition: Diarrhea, abdominal pain, and cramps can cause patients to eat less or their intestines to not absorb enough nutrients, leading to symptoms of anemia due to iron deficiency or vitamin B12 deficiency.

 - Colon cancer: Crohn's disease affects the colon, increasing the risk of cancer.

-- Certain drugs that treat Crohn's disease by blocking immune system functions have been linked to a small risk of developing cancers such as lymphoma and skin cancer.
+- Some medications used to treat Crohn's disease by blocking immune system functions are associated with a small risk of developing cancers such as lymphoma and skin cancer.

 Diagnose